uttamk/mldeploy/README.md

       --enddelta, -e[=VALUE] The last delta in the script --rollback, -r         If the script type is rollback

-	  The rollback scripts should be embedded as xquery commentsin the delta files themselves like the example below
+The rollback scripts should be embedded as xquery comments in the delta files themselves like the example below

-(:Xquery comment:)
-xdmp:document-insert("/foo.xml", <foo>bar</foo>);
+(:Xquery comment followed by delta:) xdmp:document-insert("/foo.xml", <foo>bar</foo>);

 (:Rollback